kantarin/-agent-task-coordinator-moltiverse/ideas.md

 ## 💡 Brainstorming

-### รวบรวมไอเดียสำหรับ Agent Track
+### Gathering ideas for Agent Track

 ---

-## 🎯 เงื่อนไขหลัก
+## 🎯 Key Requirements

 **Selected Track:** Agent Track (No Token Required)
-- Build agent ที่ทำอะไรสักอย่าง interesting
+- Build agents that do something interesting
 - Monad integration optional
-- Demo และ documentation คือทุกอย่าง
+- Demo and documentation are everything

-**ที่ Judges อยากเห็น:**
+**What Judges Want to See:**
 - ✨ Weird & creative
 - 🛠️ Actually works
-- 🚀 Push boundaries (agents ทำอะไรที่ human ทำไม่ได้)
+- 🚀 Push boundaries (agents do things humans can't)
 - 🤝 Bonus: A2A coordination, trading, community building

 ---